Table of Contents

 An IQ test does not describe the parameters emotionally sapiosexuals seek in prospective partners.
 For the sapiosexuals, intelligence is not a number.
 The ability for a person to have unique, incisive, deep and inquisitive conversations is highly attractive.
 As a sapiosexual, you may also be physically attracted to someone, but if you later find out that the other person lacks curiosity, intellectual rigour and open-mindedness, these things can be deal-breakers.
 As an intellectually intense person, you constantly crave new knowledge and experiences that widen your horizons.
 It is likely that you have had rich life experience, so when a person exhibits a general lack of awareness about many things in the world, you may quickly feel let down, frustrated, or lose interest.

-What happens when an intense sapiosexual person meets ‘their people’?
+What happens when an intense sapiosexual person or echypnophile meets ‘their people’?

 When you finally meet someone who is your intellectual equal, your immediate feeling will be a sense of relief, followed by excitement, hope, and anxiety.
 You may also suddenly feel insecure and needy as the possibility of intimacy triggered your attachment system to become activated.